5 Best Exercise Bikes to Stay Active Year-Round

 “Finally, look for a bike that fits your budget and style,” says Foley.
 But speaking of budget, It’s important to keep in mind that sometimes cost equals quality.
 “I would invest in the best quality, even though some seem expensive,” says Jones.
 “I know some people see the high prices and assume it’s too much, but you’re investing in an experience and your health.
 I’ve also heard of people purchasing cheaper options and using it only a few times before it just begins collecting dust.”
 Get the most out of it with these exercise bike products that help keep you healthy.

-With all this in mind, here are nine of the best indoor exercise bikes to help you stay fit year-round.
+With all this in mind, here are five of the best indoor exercise bikes to help you stay fit year-round.

 Exerpeutic Folding Magnetic Upright Exercise Bike with Pulse